 The Four Step Process

-Experian® suggests that you follow a four-step process if you notice something unfamiliar or suspicious on one of your accounts or if someone accesses your bank account or commits any type of fraudulent activity using your identity.
+Have you noticed something unfamiliar or suspicious on one of your accounts?
+If someone accesses your bank account or commits any type of fraudulent activity using your identity, Experian® suggests that you follow a four-step process to combat any further threats.

 Step 1: Contact Experian’s National Consumer Assistance Center